 Storage room/locker, bike room, balcony, exterior bike racks (where applicable)

 - remove all debris, recyclables, bikes, carriages, furniture, any tenant(s) appliances (air conditioners, mini fridges, freezers, etc), along with any miscellaneous items

 - remove bike from bike rack or bike room (as applicable)

 Please note, all items left in the unit or hallway outside of the unit after it is vacated will be discarded.
 All associated costs for removal, disposal, etc. will be charged to the tenants.

 No Time for Cleaning?

 Lighten your load by hiring a cleaner.
-The following cleaning services are listed in the yellow pages of the Bell Canada Telephone Directory.
-Alternatively, try an internet search for "cleaning services Kingston".
+Here is a suggested list of Cleaning Companies in Kingston.
+Alternatively, try an internet search for “cleaning services Kingston”.
 Local cleaning services and junk removal services are advertised on Kijiji.
 Vacating your unit without thoroughly cleaning it can result in significant charges (there have been instances in the past where units have been billed $500 or more).

 Responsibilities per your Lease and the Residential Tenancies Act (RTA)

 All Tenants of this unit will be held jointly and severally responsible for any debt incurred from the tenancy.
 Regardless of which individual household member may have caused the charge, all tenants are considered liable until the account is paid.